Despite the devastating earthquake that rocked the city a number of years ago, there are still plenty of great things to do in Christchurch!

 Quite simply, this is one of the most ingenious ideas that I have had the pleasure of seeing in action!
-There wasn’t a lot of shops, but it was a great way to breathe life into the centre of the city.
+There weren’t a lot of shops, but it was a great way to breathe life into the centre of the city.
 Plus, the vibrant colours of the containers added character to the place.

-The Re:Start Mall is a testament to the strength of character of the people in Christchurch and is a must visit to sample the great shops and cafes that are there!
+The Re:Start Mall is a testament to the strength of character of the people in Christchurch and is a must-visit to sample the great shops and cafes that are there!

 11. Quake City Christchurch

-If you want to get a better idea of how much the earthquakes affected Christchurch, then you have to visit Quake city!
+If you want to get a better idea of how much the earthquakes affected Christchurch, then you have to visit Quake City!

-It is a bit pricey at $20, but if you want to understand and learn about the power of earthquakes then I advise you visit!
+It is a bit pricey at $20, but if you want to understand and learn about the power of earthquakes then I advise you to visit!

 12. International Antarctic Centre

-The International Antartic Centre is one of the more interesting places to go in Christchurch.
+The International Antarctic Centre is one of the more interesting places to go in Christchurch.
 Mainly, as the name suggests, this place is dedicated to Antarctica.
 Why is this place in Christchurch you ask?

 Well, let me explain: